sylefeb/Silice/learn-silice/Documentation.md

 when many bindings are repeated and passed around, it is recommended to use groups for brevity and make all bindings explicit.

+> **Note** automatic binding can be convenient, but is discouraged as it relies a name matching and changes can introduce silent errors.
+When a large number of inputs/outputs have to be bound, consider using groups and interfaces.

 #### Direct access to inputs and outputs.

 The inputs and outputs of instanced algorithms, when not bound, can be